-In recognition of Native American leadership in the field of domestic and sexual violence, StrongHearts Native Helpline presents a series of blogs featuring individuals making a difference in Indian Country.
-We begin our feature series with our own leader, Lori Jump, Director of StrongHearts Native Helpline.
+In recognition of Native American leadership in the field of domestic and sexual violence, StrongHearts Native Helpline uplifts the voices and stories of our people.
+Our feature series, "Leaders In The Field of Domestic Violence," will uplift the voices of individuals making a difference in Indian Country.
+As such, we begin our feature series with our own leader: Lori Jump, Chief Executive Officer.

 Core Native American Values

-As the Director of StrongHearts Native Helpline, Lori Jump has more than 30 years of experience working in the field of domestic and sexual violence.
+As the Chief Executive Officer of StrongHearts Native Helpline, Lori Jump has more than 30 years of experience working in the field of domestic and sexual violence.
 Before that she was a young mother with a passion for justice and a natural ability to lead.
 She was inspired by and gives credit to being raised in a traditional Native American family.

 “We had the best kind of upbringing.
 Our house was open to whoever needed help.
 It didn’t matter who they were–if we had it, we gave it.
 We never turned anyone away,” said Lori explaining that her parents raised ten children and tended to many others.
 “For me, family is more important than any job, money, house, anything.”